sakurawald/fuji/README.md

 ![github license](https://img.shields.io/github/license/sakurawald/fuji-fabric)

 ## Feature
-1. **Vanilla-Respect**: all the modules are designed to be as light-way as possible, and do the least change to the vanilla game.
+1. **vanilla respect**: all the modules are designed to be as light-way as possible, and do the least changes to the vanilla game.
 (Never touch the game-logic.)
-2. **Fully-Modular**: you can disable any module completely if you don't like it.
+2. **fully modular**: you can disable any module completely if you don't like it.
 (Code is data is code.
-Thanks to the power of meta-programming, the module loader will even not load and inject the module codes into the game, if you disable the module, without any performance issue.)
+Thanks to the power of meta-programming, the module loader will even not load and inject the module codes into the game, if you disable the module, without any performance and compatibility issue.)
-3. **High-Performance**: Keep performance in mind while coding.
-(By data-structure, algorithm, lazy-evaluation and cache to improve performance greatly.)
+3. **high performance**: Keep performance in mind while coding.
+(By data-structure, algorithm, lazy-evaluation, multi-threading, event-driven and cache to improve performance greatly.)
-4. **Easy-to-Use**: a text-based per-field-explained auto-generated always-up-to-date documentation is provided.
+4. **easy to use**: a text-based per-field-explained auto-generated always-up-to-date documentation is provided.
 (Our configuration use lots of mini-language and generators to provide a unified setup.)

 ## Manual
 Other languages available: [中文](https://github.com/sakurawald/fuji-fabric/wiki/%5Bconfig.json%5D-%5Bzh_cn%5D)